willalmur/bwi/README.md

  Configuration Validation Tool

  # Description
- A web interface to a tool that parses and validates network configuration
+ An Angular web interface to a tool that parses and validates network configuration

  # Explore
   - To check code examples of the Angular components open "bwi-code example"